HenryDzy/FAIntbench-v1/README.md

 </p>

 ## 📌 Prerequesties
-Prerequesties are the same as the prequesties of CLIP and models you use.
+Prerequesties are the same as the prequesties of InternViT and models you use.
 The Following are some useful links and tips:
 * [InternViT]()
 * [Cmofyui](https://github.com/comfyanonymous/ComfyUI)
 * Pytorch >= 1.7.1
 * Python >= 3.9
-* OpenCV
-* PIL

 ## 🌟 Usage!
 * First, change `model`in `1_generate.py` to the path you store your model workflow json file.
 Usually, your workflow should be stored under `./data/workflow`.
 Then, you may run `1_generate.py` to generate images based on our prompt set.